 Natural menopause treatments

-Instead of soy products, Dr. Croft says that she recommends that all of her patients maintain their ideal body weight.
+Instead of soy products, Dr. Croft recommends that all her patients maintain their ideal body weight.
 “There was some recent research that showed that a woman’s perception of her hot flashes was a lot worse if she was overweight or obese,” she says.
 “Regular exercise also helps regulate some of the symptoms.”

-There is no easy answer when it comes to treating menopause symptoms, says Dr. Croft.
-“Menopause is complicated, everyone is different and we cannot predict how long it will last for each individual woman.”
-She says HRT is an effective treatment for many of her patients, but advises women who choose the medication to take the lowest dose possible over the shortest amount of time.
+Dr. Croft says there is no easy answer when it comes to treating menopause symptoms.
+“Menopause is complicated; everyone is different, and we cannot predict how long it will last for each individual woman.”
+She says HRT is an effective treatment for many of her patients but advises women who choose the medication to take the lowest dose possible over the shortest amount of time.

 To avoid hot flashes in the first place: